ggorlen/portascrape/README.md

   .finally(() => browser?.close());
 ```

 Unfortunately, you'll need to re-add the script on every nav.
+Let me know if you know of a way to add it on every nav while ensuring it'll be available immediately on domcontentloaded for waiting.